MicrosoftDocs/win32/desktop-src/Msi/previewing-the-user-interface.md

 ---
-Description: 'The installer stores all information about the user interface in the tables of the installation database.' ms.assetid: '56d8ecb4-6c95-46c6-98dc-3118d2061101'
+Description: The installer stores all information about the user interface in the tables of the installation database. ms.assetid: 56d8ecb4-6c95-46c6-98dc-3118d2061101
-title: Previewing the User Interface
+title: Previewing the User Interface ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Previewing the User Interface